yasp-g/portfolio/life-expenctancy-and-GDP-visualizations/README.txt

 # Life Expectancy and GDP Project
 ## Project Objectives
-Use Seaborn and Matplotlib to create data visualizations that convey valuable insights into the relationship between GDP and life expectancy of six countries.
-The provided data will need to be preprocessed for optimal data analysis and visualization.
+Use Seaborn and Matplotlib to create data visualizations that communicate valuable insights from the provided data on GDP and life expectancy of six countries.
+The provided data will need to be preprocessed (cleaned & prepared) for effective data analysis and visualization.

 ### Project Scoping
 * Inspect raw data (Exploratory Data Analysis)
 ** Inspect columns, data types, null counts by column, print rows with nulls, etc.
-** Clean data as needed following
+** Clean data as needed following initial inspection
 * Identify potentially valuable visualizations
-** Identify needed data
+** Identify possible questions that can be answered
+** Seek data that can be used to answer these questions ** Identify appropriate charts to effectively communicate this data
 * Generate visualizations
-** Apply adequate labels, naming, coloring, etc.
+** Apply appropriate labels, naming, coloring, etc.
-* Examine chart/graph and determine if any additional filtering / cleaning is required ** Can the visualization better / more easily display valuable information?
+* Examine chart/graph and determine if any additional filtering / cleaning / styling changes are required ** Does each visualization have a clear purpose and do they communicate this purpose effectively?
+** Are the intended questions easily answered with the visualizations?
+** Can the visualization be simplified?
 * Regenerate visualization with improvements
 * Repeat final 2 steps as necessary

-Goal: generate data visualizations that convey valuable insights into the relationship between GDP and life expectancy of six countries
+Goal: generate data visualizations that communicate valuable insights into the relationship between GDP and life expectancy of six countries.

-Actions: write blog post describing findings

 Data: data is provided by codecademy.com.
 For the sake of this project all needed data has been provided.